 Research on eating disorders (ED) is a primary area of research at Mental Health Centre Ballerup.
-In January 2017 there will be a merger of treatment facilities, after which all adult patients with ED in the Region of Copenhagen in Denmark will be offered treatment at Mental Health Center Ballerup.
-As the primary treatment center for ED in the Capital Region of Denmark, we have a strong commitment to internationally recognized research within the field of ED with the aim of providing better treatments.
+Since January 2017 all treatment for ED in adults living in the Capitol region of Denmark is provided by the Eating Disorder Section, Mental Health Center Ballerup.
+As such, we have a strong commitment to provide internationally recognized research within the field of ED with the aim of providing better treatments.

 More specifically, our aims are:

 Anorexia nervosa has the highest mortality rate among all psychiatric disorders.
 Chronicity is high (47%) and the effect of current treatments is insufficient.
 About 50% of patients with Eating disorders will suffer through their lifetime.
-Current treatment aims to normalize weight; stabilize eating patterns; educate about nutrition, eating and eating disorders; treat co-morbidities (e.g. depression, anxiety, insomnia); and to improve coping skills and understanding of dysfunctional thought/behavioral patterns, aiming to improve insight.
-The latter is done via psychotherapy.
+Current treatment aims to normalize weight; stabilize eating patterns; educate about nutrition/food, eating and eating behavior, and eating disorders; treat co-morbidities (e.g. depression, anxiety, insomnia); and to improve coping skills and understanding of dysfunctional thought/behavioral patterns, aiming to improve insight.
+Current treatment is multi-faceted and major emphasis is put into psychotherapy.

-In view of the high mortality and chronicity, there is a great need to radically rethink treatment to complement and bolster the effect of current treatments for ED.
-There are genetic, microbiome and biomarker findings which suggest a biological influence on ED, particularly Anorexia Nervosa.
-We are conducting research that focusses on the study of biomarkers in order to deepen understanding of the pathophysiology of ED.
-Our aim is to find clues to better treatments of ED.
+In view of the high mortality and chronicity, there is a great need to radically rethink treatment to complement, tailor-made and enhance current treatments for ED.
+There are novel psychological (e.g. fear extinction, differential motivational) and biological (e.g. genetic, microbiome, and biomarker) findings which point to potentially novel directions for treatment of ED, particularly Anorexia Nervosa.
+We are conducting research that focusses on these aspects and aim is to find clues to better treatments of ED